- Install and configure the Apigee service broker

-- An Apigee Edge account (Public Cloud or Private Cloud) with an organization where you can create API proxies.
+- An Apigee Edge account (Public Cloud or Private Cloud) with an organization where API proxies can be created.
 To create an Apigee Edge account, see Creating an Apigee Edge account.
-For more about organizations, see Understanding organizations.
+For more information about Apigee organizations, see Organization structure.

-- A Pivotal Cloud Foundry Elastic Runtime 1.7 to 1.11 installation with Route Services enabled.
+- A Pivotal Cloud Foundry Elastic Runtime (v2.1 to v2.2) deployment with Route Services enabled.